dwipddalal/Health-food-inspection/README.md

 This repository contains code for detecting possible violations using two main approaches:

 1. **Past Event Analysis**: In this part of the code, we analyze historical data to assess the possibility of a violation occurring.
-By examining patterns and trends from past events, we aim to identify situations that might lead to violations.
-This analysis can provide valuable insights into potential risks.
+To do this, I used the 3 datasets, clubbed them into 1 dataset and then performed NN based on other classification-based models.
+To handle the class imbalance I used focal loss here.

 2. **Sanitary Conditions Assessment**: The second part of the code focuses on evaluating sanitary conditions in specific areas.
 It checks whether the conditions in a given location meet certain criteria.
 If the conditions do not meet the required standards, it may indicate a potential violation of regulations or guidelines.